Brevard County Library System: Programs and services

-Each library has meeting rooms which are available for library programming, and community meetings.
+Each library has meeting rooms which are available for library programming and community meetings.
 These rooms are vital to the community, as they offer space for free programs for all patrons.

-Youth programs are an important part of each library and a variety of programs are offered, including summer reading programs, story hour programs, toddler times and bedtime story programs.
+Youth programs are an important part of each library and a variety of programs are offered, including summer reading programs, story hour programs, STEAM programs.
 Each library branch has a different set of programs for children ages infant to young adult.
-During the COVID-19 pandemic, youth services adapted their programs to better service patrons from home.
-Most library branches offered take home crafts that could be picked up curbside.
+Most library branches offer take home crafts that could be picked up curbside.

 Adult programs are offered at every library as well, ranging in activities from painting classes, to book clubs, ukulele groups, quilting and yarn crafting groups, chess instructional groups, gardening and sustainable living classes, basic cooking lessons, gaming groups, movie nights, and yoga classes with new ideas forming new groups as the community needs or wants.

-Internet navigation assistance may also be provided upon request.
-This would be for those not well adjusted to largely technological functions necessary to achieve certain tasks such as printing, document scanning, or harmless information retrieval.
+Basic computer help is also provided at the libraries.

 Talking Books/Homebound Services provides library materials to residents with visual and physical impairments and to those with limitations associated with age.
 A special collection of Talking Books is provided by the National Library for the Blind to serve the visually impaired and physically disabled population.
 The Talking Books service was originally established by an act of Congress in 1931.